 Centralized Cloud Storage Enables the Remote Workforce

-Today's traditional centralized cloud storage is a key enabler of the remote distributed workforce.
+Today’s traditional centralized cloud storage is a key enabler of the remote distributed workforce.
 It is a tool used to enable collaboration and joint authorship between team members on projects, as well as a tool that enables remote access to key files and for sharing files that are too big to email.
-Because it is a critical component that enables employees to work from home, according to RightScale 95% of all companies now use the cloud is some fashion.
+Because it is a critical component that enables employees to work from home, according to RightScale 95% of all companies now use the cloud in some fashion.

 But cloud storage comes with a productivity price

-Because of the tremendous benefits we tend to think of cloud storage as all goodness.
-Did you realize however, that despite these revolutionary benefits, cloud storage comes with a productivity price to pay?
-The price comes from time spent by users uploading, downloading, creating links and administering their cloud storage.
+Because of the tremendous benefits, we tend to think of cloud storage as all goodness.
+Did you realize, however, that despite these revolutionary benefits, cloud storage comes with a productivity price to pay?
+The price comes from time spent by users uploading, downloading, creating links, and administering their cloud storage.
 If they were all in the office and on the same local area network, they would simply use shared network storage.
 They would not need to upload, download or create links.
 But when using cloud storage instead of network storage, every change and edit must be uploaded and downloaded by everyone on the team – even if they are sitting in side-by-side cubicles – for the benefit of workers who are remote.
 If the files are big and the wait times are longer, then expect employees to go get a coffee and have a chat with someone while they are waiting.
 A recent Harris Interactive poll reports that 83% of employees waste time due to document collaboration issues.

 How cloud storage negatively impacts worker productivity